makerdao/lockstake/README.md

 Note 5: Migration won't transfer the `VoteDelegate` nor the farm selected in the old `urn` to the destination one.
 This needs to be manually done by an `urn` authed user directly in the new Engine (before or after the migration).

 Note 6: Migrator assumes `MkrSky` is configured without a penalty.
 So as soon as, the penalty is set above 0, the migrator will generally stop working.
 It also expects MKR to SKY conversions are not blocked.

-**Configurable Parameters:**
-* `rewardsDistribution` - The address which is allowed to start a rewards distribution.
-Will be set to the splitter.
-* `rewardsDuration` - The amount of seconds each distribution should take.

 ## General Notes
 * The LSE assumes that the ESM threshold is set large enough prior to its deployment, so Emergency Shutdown can never be called.